When you file your federal income tax return, you have two choices: take the standard deduction or itemize your deductions.

 Here is some more information about your two options:

 Not everyone can take the standard deduction.
-These taxpayers include:
+Excluded taxpayers include:

 - A married individual filing as married filing separately whose spouse itemizes deductions.